jwplayer/applicaster-docs/protection.md

 Notes
 - The video files (MP4) are still accessible at JW in other countries.
 This is not an issue as  JW URL signing is applied, so MP4 are only accessible to Applicaster apps.
 - Do NOT enable to geo-blocking of JW Platform.
 See also below.
-- The web app using standard [JW geo blocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos)
+- The web app using standard [JW geo blocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos).
+So need geo on web app and applicaster in combination is not possible at this moment.

 ## Why can't we use the JW player geo blocking rules?
 JW Players [geoblocking rules](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos) automatically removes country specific media items from playlists based on the clients IP address.
 The 'client' is the system to retrieves the playlist from the JW Player API.